PatrickMarinich/Mario-Kart-Stats-Project/README.md

     - StatGetters.py - The functions which generate different stats for the user to view, or to be included in the player proflie
     - wkhtmltopdf.exe - Program used to convert from html to a pdf
   - Sample_HTML_Outputs - Will contain an example of the HTML output of the player profile, so that it can be looked at over time.
 This will be updated with any major changes in the look of the player profile
+  - Kartnite_Stats_Input.ipynb - The file used to input stats to the data base, it was origionally the full program, but it was condensed for simplicity.